manuelvargastapia/libgen_mobile_app/README.md

 Those flags also work with `flutter build apk` and others similar commands.

+IMPORTANT

+To use a phisical device to run the app, you'll need to pass the internal IP of the machine that's running the server as the value of LIBGEN_API_URL. "http://10.0.2.2:3000" will only provide access to emulators, as those are part of the same network.

 ## Libgen API

 Library Genesis doesn't provide a public API to work with, so we decided to build a _backend_ service to consume.
 It's currently hosted in Heroku.

 Check [the repo](https://github.com/manuelvargastapia/libgen_api/tree/master) to run your own instance and pass the corresponding URLs to the app throught compile time variables.

+It's an ExpressJS project; you just need to clone (or fork) the repo, install dependencies and run `npm start`.

 ## Dependencies